 Here are several examples of sunk costs:

-- Research and development.
+Research and development.
 A company invests $2,000,000 over several years to develop a left-handed smoke shifter.
-Once created, the market is indifferent, and buys no units.
+Once created, the market is indifferent, and no one buys any no units.
 The $2,000,000 development cost is a sunk cost, and so should not be considered in any decision to continue or terminate the product.

-- Hiring bonus.
-A company pays a new recruit $10,000 to joint the organization.
+Hiring bonus.
+A company pays a new recruit $10,000 to join the organization.
 If the person proves to be unreliable, the $10,000 payment should be considered a sunk cost when deciding whether the individual's employment should be terminated.

 A sunk cost is also known as a stranded cost.